martinverr/Chessboard-and-piece-recognition/preprocessing-var3-linesclustering/README.md

 # Preprocessing Variant `3: Cluster lines and not points`

 ## Description
-Classical pipeline where we cluster points from lines not clustered
+Classical pipeline where we lines to have the correct grid and find the points as the simple intersection

 ## Pipeline
 - [x] Gray level